DaPraxis/DaPraxis.github.io/_portfolio/CNN-Colorization.md

 args.update(args_dict)
 cnn = train(args)
 ```
-We can see that the colorization is gnerealized with proceding training, but not poorly on result.
+We can see that the colorization is gnerealized with proceding training, but poorly on result.

 ![image-center]({{ site.url }}{{ site.baseurl }}../assets/imgs/posts/CNN/color.PNG){: .align-center}

 ![image-center]({{ site.url }}{{ site.baseurl }}../assets/imgs/posts/CNN/color_g.PNG){: .align-center}

 ## Improve with Skip Connections
 We will introduce skip connections to our previous model.
 A skip connection in a neural network is a connection which skips one or more layer and connects to a later layer.